indexmod/archive/nawa-kohei.md

 founder: Name
 ---

 (Est. {{ page.birth }}, {{ page.city }}) is a Japanese sculptor who in 2009, established Sandwich Inc., a platform for his creative work, in Kyoto.
 He has held solo exhibitions in Japan and abroad, including Kohei Nawa: Synthesis at the Museum of Contemporary Art Tokyo in 2011 and Force at Pace London.
 He is a professor in the Graduate School of Art and Design at Kyoto University of Art and Design.
-Based on his original portmanteau PixCell, which combines pixel, the smallest digital image unit, with cell, Nawa uses a range of materials and technologies including beads, prisms, polyurethane foam and silicon oil, to explore new possibilities in sculpture.  <span id="a1">[\[1\]](#f1)</span>.
+Based on his original portmanteau PixCell, which combines pixel, the smallest digital image unit, with cell, Nawa uses a range of materials and technologies including beads, prisms, polyurethane foam and silicon oil, to explore new possibilities in sculpture <span id="a1">[\[1\]](#f1)</span>.

 ![(Image correspondent to the article of “{{ page.title }}”.
 To see an image try another browser!)]({{ site.url }}/images/{{ page.permalink }}.jpg)